GustikS/NeuraLogic/Resources/KNOWN_ISSUES.md

 **Query importance still does not reach the Torch bridge.** `Backpropagate(NeuralSample, Value)` takes a gradient the caller computed, so `NeuralModule._backprop` bypasses the weighting deliberately.
 Whether the bridge should apply it is a decision, not an oversight.

+## Ideas rather than defects

+**Deciding between logits and probabilities is spread over four places.** Whether a queried output ends up raw or squashed is settled by `inferOutputFcns`, by `squishLastLayer`, by `infer()` choosing between `CROSSENTROPY` and `SOFTENTROPY`, and finally by the rewrite in `NeuralProcessingSample` as each sample's network is finalised.
+The intent is good - a template should not have to know what the loss expects - but the decision is hard to follow and harder to predict, and the three branches of that final rewrite each respect a different set of transformations: regression skips `null`, `Identity` and `ReLu`, softentropy skips `null` and `Identity`, crossentropy skips only `Softmax` and `Sigmoid`.
+Pulling it into one decision in one place would make it explainable.
+Nothing is broken, so this is an improvement rather than a fix.

 ## Deliberately not issues